mtm90/corso_dev1/esercitazioni/68-Poker-App/README.md

 - [ ] improve graphics
 - [ ] Fix game mechanics when players use all their stack, they shouldn't be able to make more bets
 - [ ] Integrate all in action and showdown
+- [ ] Include try and catch for errors